-- The "Images" tab documents Amazon's image requirements, which are pretty specific.
+- The "Images" tab documents Amazon's image requirements.

 - The "Template" tab is the sheet that you populate and upload.

-Once you've populated your Amazon template with some items, you will insert a few columns into your template so that we can add your items to Solid Commerce.
+Once you've populated your Amazon template with some items, you will insert a few columns into your template so that you can also add your items to Solid Commerce.